Running is convenient.

 If you’ve already experienced an injury from running or are looking for ways of how to avoid running injuries, it’s critical to get checked out by a qualified and experienced physical therapist, such as those from Paspa Physical Therapy.
 You don’t need to already have an injury to enjoy the benefits of PT.
 A qualified physical therapist can show you the best exercises and treatment options for how to prevent shin splints when running, along with other aches and pains.

-Use the BetterPT website or app to find a PT near you.
 The sooner you start your road toward recovery and learn prevention methods, the sooner you can get back to hitting the pavement or trails with the knowledge of how to run better.

 Pamela Paspa graduated magna cum laude in 1989 from New York University’s Physical Therapy Program.
 Pam opened her private practice, Paspa Physical Therapy, in 1999.
 She has taken many continuing education courses and has expertise in treating all areas of the body.